OpenTechPulse-org/opentechpulse-org.github.io/_posts/2024-05-17-Control-AWX-Playbooks-with-Ease-Using-a-Python-Discord-Bot.md

 * Kubernetes cluster
 * The AWX Operator installed.
 You can find the official docs <a href="https://ansible.readthedocs.io/projects/awx-operator/en/latest/index.html" target="_blank">here</a> or have a look at this <a href="https://porthit.com/installing-awx-on-kubernetes-using-helm/" target="_blank">guide</a>.
 * For Discord:
-    * A bot on preferably a private server.
+&nbsp;&nbsp;&nbsp;&nbsp;* A bot on preferably a private server.
 For info on setting up a private Discrod server follow this <a href="https://support.discord.com/hc/en-us/articles/206143407-How-do-I-set-up-a-private-server" target="_blank">guide</a>.
 To setup your bot follow this <a href="https://discordpy.readthedocs.io/en/stable/discord.html" target="_blank">guide</a>.
-    * Webhook for channel: You need a webhook URL to send messages to a specific channel.
+&nbsp;&nbsp;&nbsp;&nbsp;* Webhook for channel: You need a webhook URL to send messages to a specific channel.
 Folllow this <a href="https://medium.com/@binaya.puri/how-to-obtain-a-discord-webhook-url-a-step-by-step-guide-719fddcd592b" target="_blank">guide</a>.
 * A private/public SSH key combination for access to your servers.
 The SSH public key must be installed on the servers.
 * Local GitLab or GitHub as the repository.
 * A VM or container to run the Discord bot.

 {: .important }
 You need the bot token and the webhook URL for later use.